Tax FAQ

 -Why do you need copies of prior tax returns before quoting?

-Just like a mechanic has to look under the hood, the only way to properly quote you for the correct tax returns needed plus ensure your taxes are done correctly, prior returns provide most of that info and allow us to “look under the hood.”
-Imagine telling the mechanic you have a red car and they’re expecting a fiat, but then you bring in a red escalade… right that just don’t work well.
-So with prior returns, we get the exact information needed right away instead of playing the guessing game and giving generic advice, this allows for you to get specific tax advice for your particular tax situation.
+Just like a mechanic has to look under the hood, the only way to properly quote you for the correct tax returns needed plus ensure your taxes are done correctly is using your prior returns as a base that allows us to “look under the hood.”
+Imagine telling the mechanic you have a red car and when they’re expecting a fiat, you then bring in a red escalade… right that just doesn’t work well.
+So with prior tax returns, we get the exact information needed right away instead of playing the guessing game and giving generic advice, this allows for you to get specific tax advice for your particular tax situation.

 Common Tax Questions & Mistakes FAQ